buddyboss/buddyboss-platform/src/readme.txt

 * Messages - Fixed the conversation start date not matching WordPress timezone settings
 * Notifications - Fixed issues with toggling Bulk selection of Notifications
 * Groups - Fixed links in group description set to open in a new tab loading in the same tab
+* Profiles - Fixed setting 'Photos' as the default profile tab resulting in 404 error
 * Widgets - Added new '(BB) Profile Completion' widget for showing profile completion progress
 * Compatibility - Global fix for all radio and checkbox conflicts with various plugins
 * Compatibility - Added settings link at Settings > BuddyPress for third party BuddyPress add-ons